 (46) "KRS" means Kentucky Revised Statutes.

-(47) "Land use" means specific functions, uses, or management-related activities of an area, and may be identified in combination when joint or seasonal uses occur and may include land used for support facilities that are an integral part of the use.
+(47) "Land use" means specific functions, uses, or management-related activities of an area, and could be identified in combination when joint or seasonal uses occur and can include land used for support facilities that are an integral part of the use.
 In some instances, a specific use can be identified without active management.

 (48) "Mining area", as used in 405 KAR 7:035, means an individual excavation site or pit from which coal, other minerals, and overburden are removed.